broadinstitute/single_cell_portal/README.md

 pip install -r requirements.txt
 ```

+Then [install and initialize Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts) on your machine; many scripts here require it.

 ## Reporting Bugs and Improvements
 To report a bug or suggest an improvement please create a new issue at: https://github.com/broadinstitute/single_cell_portal/issues